getify/You-Dont-Know-JS/async & performance/ch6.md

 How do you know what's big picture or not?
 You have to first understand if your code is running on a critical path or not.
 If it's not on the critical path, chances are your optimizations are not worth much.

 Ever heard the admonition, "that's premature optimization!"?
 It comes from a famous quote from Donald Knuth: "premature optimization is the root of all evil.".
-Many developers cite this quote to suggest that most oprimizations are "premature" and are thus a waste of effort.
+Many developers cite this quote to suggest that most optimizations are "premature" and are thus a waste of effort.
 The truth is, as usual, more nuanced.

 Here is Knuth's quote, in context: